 Amalfi coast – that beautiful, craggy Mediterranean pearl.
 It’s one of the Italy’s most desirable coastal areas, just an hour away from the hectic and at times chaotic Naples.
-If you’re traveling to Naples and want to spend One Day on Amalfi Coast this itinerary will help you out.
+If you’re traveling to Naples, day trip to Amalfi Coast is something you shouldn’t miss for a world.

 What’s the best time to visit Amalfi Coast?

-Definitely choose the warmer half of the year (March to October).
+Definitely pick the warmer months (March to October).
 From June to early September can be pretty crowded and pricey, but it’s the best time to enjoy the shimmering azure Mediterranean sea.
 Ideally, if you can choose, pick late September.
 At this time the sea is still warm and the tourist crowds highly reduced.

 What’s good to know about THE Amalfi Coast?

 The Amalfi coast is a coastal stretch on the Sorrentine Peninsula, that’s characterized by the craggy cliffs, enchanting bays and turqouise waters of the Mediterranen.
 Coastal towns that make this popular tourist destination are spread around 40 kilometers long Strada Statale 163, known as the “road fo 1000 bends”.
 In 1997, the cultural landscape of the Amalfi Coast was listed a UNESCO World Heritage Site.

 One Day on Amalfi Coast Itinerary

 Take a train to Sorrento

 The cheapest and most convenient way to reach the Amalfi coast from Naples is to take a Circumvesuviana train at the Napoli Central train station.
 Grab a seat next to the window so you can watch the lush surrounding nature, picturesque villages and the divine Mount Vesuvius.
 The train ride takes a bit more than an hour and costs less than 4 euros.

 Do a short walk around Sorrento

 Located on the very steep cliff, Sorrento is overlooking the Gulf of Naples and the Mount Vesuvius.
 Take a walk around the winding streets of the historic part and grab some espresso.
 On your way back to the bus terminal check out the ‘The valley of the mills‘ – deep canyon hiding the abandoned mill in between the thick vegetation.

 Take a bus to Positano